isa-bel/engineering-traits/standup.md

 * Gives clear standup updates that communicate what are you doing.
 * Translates technical details into to day to day words.
 * Joins the standups on time.
-* Prioritizes the daily standups.
-The daily communication with the client is more important than running morning errands.
 * Tailors their communication to their audience level of technicality and needs.

 In the standup: